-You must agree, cold weather is the main cause of low body temperature.
-By and large, the external environment affects our internal body temperatures.
+As obvious, cold weather is the main cause of low body temperature.
+By and large, the external environment affects our internal body temperature.
 Hypothermia in cold weather occurs after exposure to the cold without enough warm clothing.

 Types of cold weather that can cause low body temperature include:

 - Snowy weather

 Yes, you can suffer hypothermia because of wind (as in riding a motorbike at high speed).
 Heat loss from the body happens majorly by radiation.
 Blowing gale carries heat from the surface of the skin at a faster rate, replacing it with cold air.